 The A/C Filter prevents most dust and pollen from entering the cabin.
 The filter acts on air coming from outside the vehicle and recirculated air within the passenger compartment.
-Refer to "Maintenance Procedures" in Section 7 of this manual for A/C Air Filter service information or see your authorized dealer for service.
-Refer to the "Maintenance Schedules" in Section 8 of this manual for filter service intervals.
+Refer to "Maintenance Procedures" in "Maintaining Your Vehicle" for A/C Air Filter service information or see your authorized dealer for service.
+Refer to "Maintenance Schedules" for filter service intervals.